universal-ctags/ctags/docs/parser-asm.rst

 :Maintainer: Masatake YAMATO <yamato@redhat.com>

-The original (Exuberant-ctags) parser handles #define C preprocessor directive and C style comments by itself.
+The original (Exuberant Ctags) parser handles #define C preprocessor directive and C style comments by itself.
 In Universal Ctags Asm parser utilizes CPreProcessor meta parser for handling them.
 So a language object defined with #define is tagged as "defines" of CPreProcessor language, not Asm language.